KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/book-outline-published.md

 ### IV.
 Practical Mastery – Body, Water, Light
 * [Alchemy of Living Water: Practical Guide](./alchemy_of_living_water_practical_guide.md)
+	A step-by-step guide to creating, calibrating, and integrating living water into daily life.
+Practical protocols, tools, and rituals for coherence, health, and spiritual alignment.
 * [The Four Riders and the Waters of Life](./chapter_the_four_riders_and_the_waters_of_life.md)
 	Concrete application.
 Embodiment.
 * [Sacred Sleep: Return to Source of Life](./sacred_sleep_return_to_source_of_life.md)